GlitchGobblers/ENG1-docs/minutes.md

 		- strengths and weaknesses
 	- establish ground rules
 	- all documentation via github to keep everything localised
+	- go over assessment documentation and figure out what needs to be decided on
 	-
 - Minutes:
 	- Abualhassan: